AleksandrShulman/PigLatin/README.md

 # PigLatin
 A REST service running on port :80 that will translate english into Pig-Latin.
+It can accept simple words and phrases, all the way to full paragraphs.

 # Usage
 There are two modes of interaction: